impact-hiv/NepidemiX/doc/tutorial.rst

 Things that may be good to know
 --------------------------------

 This section lists some very basic concepts that may be good to grasp before starting the actual tutorial.
-The descriptions are quite brief, and if you feel that the concepts here are somewhat out of your grasp it may be a good idea to loook around the web for some additional information before proceeding.
+The descriptions are quite brief, and if you feel that the concepts here are somewhat out of your grasp it may be a good idea to look around the web for some additional information before proceeding.

 ini files
 ~~~~~~~~~~